Tian Correction

 Load the Data

-For fast reactions, e.g., reactions occuring during the first minutes of cement hydration, the thermal inertia of the calorimeter significantly broadens the heat flow signal.
+For fast reactions, e.g., reactions occurring during the first minutes of cement hydration, the thermal inertia of the calorimeter significantly broadens the heat flow signal.
 If the characteristic time constants are determined experimentally, a Tian correction can be applied to the heat flow data.

 First we load the data.